 Alone in her bedroom, Jackie recognizes the voice of the woman who’s looking to take her place.
 Jackie has heard that Marilyn’s a bit troubled, so she keeps it light.

 “Marilyn, you’ll marry Jack, that’s great,” she says, “And you’ll move into the White House, and you’ll assume the responsibilities of the First Lady.
-And I’ll move out, and you’ll have all the problems” (Patterson 334).
+And I’ll move out, and you’ll have all the problems” (Patterson 334: emphasis mine, to be explained later).

-The preceding three unusually brief paragraphs are remarkable, considering the absence of any verifiable proof or evidence that this purported telephone conversation between the reigning Queen of Hollywood and the reigning First Lady of the United States ever transpired; but then, disregarding the requirement for providing verifiable proof or evidence is the disencumbering bonus of purposely writing a biography that is a fiction, a product of the author’s imagination.
+The preceding three unusually brief paragraphs, and the italicized quotations, are remarkable, considering the absence of any verifiable proof or evidence that this purported telephone conversation between the reigning Queen of Hollywood and the reigning First Lady of the United States ever transpired; but then, disregarding the requirement for providing verifiable proof or evidence is the disencumbering bonus of purposely writing a biography that is a fiction, a product of the author’s imagination.

-Since the narrators of Marilyn’s last days did not offer any evidence that substantiated their telephone anecdote; and they did not provide a source—our narrators could not have interviewed the conversation’s participants—should we, the readers, accept the verity of their anecdote on faith or relegate what they asserted to the category of a fiction, a created yarn included among the other created yarns based solely on its sensationalism?
-What could be more sensational than a telephone conversation between Marilyn Monroe and Jacqueline Kennedy during which the two women discussed a sexual dalliance between the former’s presidential paramour and the latter’s presidential husband?
+Since the narrators of Marilyn’s last days did not offer any evidence that substantiated their telephone anecdote and they did not provide a source—our literary narrators could not have interviewed the conversation’s participants—should we, the readers, accept the verity of their anecdote on faith; or should we relegate what they asserted to the category of a fiction, a created yarn included among the other created yarns based solely on its sensationalistic appeal?
+What could be more sensational than a telephone conversation between Marilyn Monroe and Jacqueline Kennedy during which the two women discussed a sexual dalliance between the former’s paramour and the latter’s husband, the Chief Executive of the United States?
 Well, in fact, the only conversation between those two iconic women offering more sensational electricity would be a conversation about an affair between the two women engaged in the conversation, the world’s most famous blonde and the brunette occupant of 1600 Pennsylvania Avenue, Washington, DC.
 Someday, I wager, that very assertion will appear.

 Even so, absent any evidence of it, absent a source for it and absent any interviews with the participants engaged in it, from where did the telephone chat derive?

 In her 2004 Marilyn publication, author Sarah Churchwell offered the following astute observation about her subject: If nothing else, the many lives of Marilyn Monroe show that belief precedes “the facts” (Churchwell KE:2).
-The many lives to which Sarah referred are the many and invariably disparate accounts, the written descriptions of the many lives lived by the movie star—that is, her many lived lives as magically unveiled in biographical literature.
-I now accept Sarah’s observation as an axiom that can be applied essentially to any aspect of Marilyn’s many lives; but the cultural historian’s paramount intimation is this: those who compose biographies are not always interested in the facts.
+The many lives to which Sarah referred are the many and invariably disparate accounts, the written descriptions of the many lives lived by the movie star—that is, the many lives she lived as magically unspooled in biographical literature.
+Sarah’s observation is an axiom that can be applied essentially to any aspect of Marilyn’s many lives; but the cultural historian’s paramount intimation is this: those who compose biographies are not always interested in the facts.
 Or, Like Othello turning a handkerchief into what he will call proof of an adultery in which he already believes, Sarah added, so too can biography build a framework upon evidence whose very flimsiness demonstrates the firmness of the opinions it already holds (Churchwell KE:2).

 Ahhhh, yes … the opinions already held, formed without any facts, formed without any evidence, the foregone conclusions contained in the many words written about Marilyn Monroe’s many lived lives.
-That existential situation loudly begs an answer to this question: which written about Marilyn Monroe life originally unveiled the haunting telephone chat?
+That existential situation loudly begs for an answer to this question: which written about Marilyn Monroe life originally unveiled the telephone anecdote, the haunting telephone chat?

-Based on the documents that I have seen from the “William Randolph Fowler Collection,” exactly what prompted the lawsuit, the threat of administering a bloody nose, or something worse, remains unclear.
+Based on the documents that I have seen from the “William Randolph Fowler Collection,” that is, the archives of journalist Will Fowler, exactly what prompted the lawsuit, the threat of administering a bloody nose, or something worse, remains unclear.

 In 1965, Edwin P. Hoyt published the blonde movie star’s first authentic biography, Marilyn: The Tragic Venus, a book lauded by a famous Marilyn Monroe historian, Sir Markus Shaw.
-In fact, Sir Markus asserted that Ed Hoyt’s biography was the only reliable biography ever written about the actress.
+In fact, Sir Markus asserted that Ed Hoyt’s biography was the only reliable biography ever written about the blonde actress.
 Other notable books among the thirty published, those declared to be biographies, included these, their publication years in parenthesis: Norma Jean: The Life of Marilyn Monroe, Fred Lawrence Guiles (1969); Marilyn: A Biography, Norman Mailer (1973); Marilyn Monroe, Joan Mellen (1974); Marilyn Monroe, Tom Hutchinson (1982); Marilyn Monroe, Janice Anderson (1983); Goddess: The Secret Lives of Marilyn Monroe, Anthony Summers (1985); Marilyn, Gloria Steinem (1986); Marilyn Monroe, Graham McCann (1988).
-Not one of the biographies enumerated in the preceding paragraph mentioned a telephone conversation between Jacqueline Kennedy and Marilyn Monroe, a fact that leads me directly to the year 1989, Clemens Claude Oscar Heymann, known to the literary world as C. David Heymann, and his publication: A Woman Named Jackie: An Intimate Biography of Jacqueline Bouvier Kennedy Onassis.
-Even though the purported biography did not actually concern Marilyn Monroe, she was a prominent character in the prevarication.
+Not one of the biographies enumerated in the preceding paragraph mentioned a telephone conversation between Jacqueline Kennedy and Marilyn Monroe, a fact that leads me directly to the year of 1989, Clemens Claude Oscar Heymann, known to the literary world as C. David Heymann, and his vulgar publication: A Woman Named Jackie: An Intimate Biography of Jacqueline Bouvier Kennedy Onassis, released by Lyle Stuart Incorporated on June the 1st in 1989.
+Even though the purported biography did not actually concern Marilyn, she was a prominent character in the intimate prevarication.

-With the arrival of Chapter 22, beginning on page 364 of his Jackie Kennedy biography, a tiresome contrivance, Heymann wrote the following about Marilyn:
+With the arrival of Chapter 22, beginning on page 364 of his Jackie Kennedy biography, a salacious and tiresome contrivance, Heymann wrote the following about Marilyn:

 According to Marilyn, Jackie wasn’t shaken by the call.
 Not outwardly.
 She agreed to step aside.
 She would divorce Jack and Marilyn could marry him, but she would have to move into the White House.
 If Marilyn wasn’t prepared to live openly in the White House, she might as well forget about it.

 Actually Jackie was infuriated by the call, and for some reason, blamed Frank Sinatra for it.
-She couldn’t easily blame me because I was family, so she took it out on him (Heymann: AWNJ: 364-365).
+She couldn’t easily blame me because I was family, so she took it out on him (Heymann: AWNJ: 364-365).2In his publication about Robert Kennedy, Heymann repeated the preceding account virtually verbatim in Chapter 18, “Marilyn,” pages 305-306.

 Please note the curious absence of any direct quotations and Heymann’s attribution to Peter Lawford—said Peter Lawford, an implication that the English actor communicated the anecdote directly to Heymann, possibly during an interview, a topic to which I will return later, or at least a face to face conversation.
 That certainly was not the case, as will become crystal clear.

-Clem Heymann never let the actual facts or what could be called truth encumber his biographies.
-The author often expressed an odd pride, a feeling of success that he derived from his writings, apocryphal writings that Norman Mailer would, without an apology brand creative nonfiction or factoidal or faction, a combination of fact and fiction, or maybe simply an exciting form of Hunter Thompson’s gonzo journalism; but then, using literary techniques to create nonfiction biographies, techniques that are usually reserved for novel creation, is not acceptable.
-That type of journalism represents a type of condoned prevarication that has led directly to the type of audacious, even insolent and dishonest journalism prevalent in our contemporary world.
+Clem Heymann never let the actual facts or what could be called the truth encumber his biographies.
+The author often expressed an odd pride or satisfaction with, a feeling of success that he derived from his writings, apocryphal writings that Norman Mailer would, without an apology, brand creative nonfiction or factoidal or faction, a combination of fact and fiction, or maybe simply an exciting form of Hunter Thompson’s gonzo journalism.
+Using literary techniques to create nonfiction biographies, techniques that are usually reserved for the creation of novels, is not acceptable.
+That type of journalism represents the type of condoned prevarication that has led directly to the type of audacious, even insolent and dishonest journalism prevalent in our contemporary world.
 I am not alone in my denunciation of those journalistic proclivities; and I share my position regarding Clem Heymann with all of his detractors.

 Using the remarkable investigations and research conducted by Donna Morel—with whom I have communicated many, many times—David Cay Johnston wrote an article for Newsweek in which the journalist criticized Clem Heymann’s fraudulent works and criticized the publishing behemoth CBS for printing them.
 When Johnston began to question CBS’s Simon and Schuster publishing division, a representative told Johnston that he did not want to hear what Newsweek had found about any of the books by Heymann CBS had published.
 Johnston then commented: